euroscipy/euroscipy_proceedings/papers/richthofer/richthofer.rst

 .................

 If Jython provides no counterpart of an object type, the two approaches described above are not feasible.
 Typically, this occurs, if an extension natively defines its own ``PyType``-objects, but there are also examples for this in the original Python C-API.
-If the types were are previously known, we could simply implement Jython counterparts for them and apply one of the two approaches above.
-However, we decided to avoid implementing new Jython objects where possible and solve this case with one single general approach.
+If the types were previously known, we could simply implement Jython counterparts for them and apply one of the two approaches above.
+However, we decided to avoid implementing new Jython objects as far as possible and solve this case with one single general approach.
 ``PyCPeer`` extends ``org.python.core.PyObject`` and redirects the basic methods to a native ``PyObject*`` (figure :ref:`jwp`).
 The corresponding ``PyObject*``-pointer is tracked as a java-``long`` in ``PyCPeer``.
 Currently ``PyCPeer`` supports attribute access by delegating ``__findattr_ex__``.
 Further it delegates the methods ``__str__``, ``__repr__`` and ``__call__``.
 A more exhaustive support is planned.